Sacro Monte di Oropa Hotels

 There are also extensive botanical gardens to explore, and easy access to trails that explore the surrounding countryside.

-You can also take the cable car up the mountain to a refuge, for some fine views and some good walks e.g. to Lake Mucrone, or further up the mountain to Mount Camino.
+You can also take the cable car up the mountain to a refuge on Monte Mucrone for some fine views and a starting point for some good walks for example to nearby Lake Mucrone, or further up the mountain to the summit of Monte Mucrone.